AxiSEMunity/AxiSEM3D/doc/Installation.md

 `Metis` | mesh partitioning | 5.1.0 | Both 32- and 64-bit builds are acceptable.
 `NetCDF` | efficient multi-dimensional I/O | 4.7.1 | Parallel build is supported but not mandatory.

+#### 1.1 Eigen and Boost

+Eigen and Boost are header-only libraries, so we only need to download the source code.
+One can first create a directory to store them:

 Before the installation, one can create a directory to store the dependencies:
 ```bash
 $ mkdir -p axisem3d_dependencies && cd $_